zakerytclarke/weavelang/README.md

 - Strong typing and memory safety

 ### What makes Weave better than Haskell?
-- More comnfortable coding style
+- More comfortable coding style
--
+- Not confined to functional paradigm